Click to Navigate this post

-My personal favorite way to attain functional mushrooms, albeit in a ground-up form is through the Finnish company Four Sigmatic.
+My personal favorite way to attain functional mushrooms without having to go through the hassle of decoction is with Four Sigmatic.

-All of their mushroom powders are mixed with organic ingredients like cocoa powder, ginger, coconut palm sugar, coconut milk for a creamy taste, black pepper, and cinnamon.
+All of their mushroom powders are mixed with organic ingredients like cocoa powder, ginger, coconut palm sugar,coconut milk, black pepper, and cinnamon.

 Four Sigmatic was created by Tero Isokaupilla who’s definitely the most passionate fungi* you will ever meet!